-App submission can take anything up to 2 / 3 weeks and you can expect to have to makes some tweaks and re-submit a couple of times - Google expect quality, and will reject you app for the smallest spelling mistake.
+App submission can take anything up to 2 / 3 weeks and you can expect to have to make some tweaks and re-submit a couple of times - Google expect quality, and will reject your app for the smallest spelling mistake.

-For a demonstration of the 360Jungle voice app in action on Google Home take a look at the video!
+For a demonstration of this B2B and B2C voice app on Google Home take a look at the video!

 Whilst you are considering a voice app for Google Home you should also consider creating a custom skill / app for the Amazon Alexa, utilising the same software service and dialogs.